Multimodal Garment Designer: Human-Centric Latent Diffusion Models for Fashion Image Editing: Related Work

 \tinytit{Text-Guided Image Generation} Creating an image that faithfully reflects the provided textual prompt is the goal of text-to-image synthesis.
 In this context, early approaches were based on GANs~\cite{xu2018attngan,zhu2019dm,zhang2021cross,tao2022df}, while most recent solutions exploit the effectiveness of diffusion models~\cite{nichol2022glide,ramesh2022hierarchical,rombach2022high}.
 In the fashion domain, only a few attempts of text-to-image synthesis have been proposed~\cite{zhu2017your,jiang2022text2human,pernuvs2023fice}.
 Specifically, Zhu~\etal~\cite{zhu2017your} presented a GAN-based solution that generates the final image conditioned on both textual descriptions and semantic layouts.
 A different approach is the one introduced in~\cite{pernuvs2023fice}, where a latent code regularization technique is employed to augment the GAN inversion process by exploiting CLIP textual embeddings~\cite{Radford2021LearningTV} to guide the image editing process.
 Instead, Jiang~\etal~\cite{jiang2022text2human} proposed an architecture that synthesizes full-body images by mapping the textual descriptions of clothing items into one-hot vectors, limiting however the expressiveness capability of the conditioning signal.

 \tit{Multimodal Image Generation with Diffusion Models} A related line of works aims to condition existing diffusion models on different modalities thus enabling greater control over the generation process~\cite{choi2021ilvr,meng2022sdedit,wang2022pretraining,mou2023t2i,cheng2023adaptively}.
 For example, Choi~\etal~\cite{choi2021ilvr} proposed to refine the generative process of an unconditional denoising diffusion probabilistic model~\cite{nichol2021improved} by matching each latent variable with the given reference image.
 On a different line, the approach introduced in~\cite{meng2022sdedit} adds noise to a stroke-based input and applies the reverse stochastic differential equation to synthesize images, without additional training.
 Wang~\etal~\cite{wang2022pretraining}, instead, proposed to learn a highly semantic latent space and perform conditional finetuning for each downstream task to map the guidance signals to the pre-trained space.
 Other recent works proposed to add sketches as additional conditioning signals, either concatenating them with the model input~\cite{cheng2023adaptively} or training an MLP-based edge predictor to map latent features to spatial maps~\cite{voynov2022sketch}.

+Among contemporary works that aim to condition pre-trained latent diffusion models, ControlNet~\cite{zhang2023adding} proposes to extend the Stable Diffusion model~\cite{rombach2022high} with an additional conditioning input.
+This process involves creating two versions of the original model's weights: one that remains fixed and unchanged (locked copy) and another that can be updated during training (trainable copy).
+The purpose of this is to allow the trainable version to learn the newly introduced condition while the locked version retains the original model knowledge.
+On the other hand, T2I-Adapter~\cite{mou2023t2i} learns modality-specific adapter modules that enable Stable Diffusion conditioning on new modalities.

 In contrast, we focus on the fashion domain and propose a human-centric architecture based on latent diffusion models that directly exploits the conditioning of textual sentences and other modalities such as human body poses and garment sketches.